Sparse matrix: Solving sparse matrix equations

+Storage

 A matrix is typically stored as a two-dimensional array.
 Each entry in the array represents an element a_{i,j} of the matrix and is accessed by the two indices i and j.
 Conventionally, i is the row index, numbered from top to bottom, and j is the column index, numbered from left to right.
 For an m × n matrix, the amount of memory required to store the matrix in this format is proportional to m × n (disregarding the fact that the dimensions of the matrix also need to be stored).

 In the case of a sparse matrix, substantial memory requirement reductions can be realized by storing only the non-zero entries.
 Depending on the number and distribution of the non-zero entries, different data structures can be used and yield huge savings in memory when compared to the basic approach.
 The trade-off is that accessing the individual elements becomes more complex and additional structures are needed to be able to recover the original matrix unambiguously.

 Formats can be divided into two groups: